First Daughter (2004 film)

-First Daughter is a 2004 American romantic comedy-drama film released by 20th Century Fox.
+First Daughter is a 2004 American romance comedy film released by 20th Century Fox.
 It stars Katie Holmes as Samantha MacKenzie, daughter of the President of the United States, who enrolls at college and develops a relationship with another student (Marc Blucas).
 The film follows Samantha as she experiences a new sense of freedom during her time away from the White House, and the advantages and disadvantages of her college life.
 It co-stars Michael Keaton as the President of the United States and Amerie as Samantha's roommate, Mia Thompson.

 The film was directed by Forest Whitaker, written by Jessica Bendinger and Kate Kondell from a story by Bendinger and Jerry O'Connell, and produced by John Davis.
 The film languished in "development hell" for five years, finally being completed and released eight months after the similar Chasing Liberty (2004).
-The film was a commercial failure upon its release, and received primarily negative reviews.
+The film was a commercial failure upon its release, and received generally negative reviews.